ctrueden/ctrueden.github.io/_pages/deus/CharPrivateDanielle.md

 __Poison Immunity:__ At 7th level, a druid gains immunity to all poisons, both natural (e.g., venom) and artificial (e.g., toxic chemicals).

-__A Thousand Faces:__ At 8th level, a technodruid gains the ability to change her appearance at will, as if using the ''[http://d20srd.org/srd/spells/alterSelf.htm|alter self]'' spell, but only while in her normal form.
+__A Thousand Faces:__ At 8th level, a technodruid gains the ability to change her appearance at will, as if using the ''[alter self](http://d20srd.org/srd/spells/alterSelf.htm)'' spell, but only while in her normal form.

 __Timeless Body:__ After attaining 10th level, a technodruid no longer takes ability score penalties for aging and cannot be magically aged.
 Any penalties she may have already incurred, however, remain in place.